-Have you ever heard of philotomo?
-Even if you have never heard the word, if you have had the joy of visiting Greece, or known any Greeks, you have experienced it we’re sure.
-We’ve wanted to write about philotomo for a while, but have been hesitant because we suspect that anyone unfamiliar with the term would not be able to appreciate its significance by simply reading about it.
+Have you ever heard the term philotomo?
+Even if you have not heard the word, if you had the joy of visiting Greece, or know any Greeks, we’re sure you have experienced it.
+We have wanted to write about philotomo for a while, but we’ve been hesitant because we suspect that anyone unfamiliar with the term would not be able to appreciate its significance by simply reading about it.
 Alas, that’s all we can do for now, so we’ll do our best.
 We’ll also somehow link it to this strawberry ricotta cake with olive oil, we promise!

 The etymology of the word philotomo comes from two Greek root words; “philos” which means friend and “timi” which means honour.
 So, in a way, to express philotomo is to be a friend of honour, or perhaps it means to honour your friend.
 We’re not sure, and we’re not alone.
 Capturing and expressing the true meaning of the word is difficult, and that’s something that most people would agree on.
 So, instead of giving you a definition of philotomo which would surely fall short, we’re going to try to illustrate it, with stories.